The Daily Star (Bangladesh): History

 In the late 1980s, plans for a major English newspaper in Bangladesh were drawn up by Syed Mohammad Ali and Mahfuz Anam in Bangkok.
 Ali previously served as Editor of The Bangkok Post in Thailand and the Hong Kong Standard in British Hong Kong.
 Anam was working in UNESCO when he teamed up with Ali to establish a newspaper in Bangladesh.
 They secured funding from leading Bangladeshi financiers, including Azimur Rahman, A. S. Mahmud, Latifur Rahman, A. Rouf Chowdhury and Shamsur Rahman.
 The newspaper was set up in 1991, which coincided with Bangladesh's return to parliamentary democracy after 15 years of military rule and presidential government.
 The Daily Star gained popularity for its outspoken coverage of politics in Bangladesh, including the rivalry between the Awami League led by Sheikh Hasina and the Bangladesh Nationalist Party (BNP) led by Khaleda Zia.
-It became the country's largest circulating English language newspaper and quickly overtook The Bangladesh Observer and Weekly Holiday.
+It became the country's largest circulating English-language newspaper and quickly overtook The Bangladesh Observer and Weekly Holiday.
 It gained a wide readership in Dhaka and Chittagong, particularly among the urban elites, the business community and the diplomatic community.

 In 2007, The Daily Star editor Mahfuz Anam called out army chief General Moeen U Ahmed for suggesting political reforms, arguing that it was beyond the mandate of the army chief to speak about politics.
 In a widely read commentary titled "This is no way to strengthen democracy", Anam also blasted the military-backed caretaker government for the arrest of Sheikh Hasina in 2007.
 In 2009, an investigative report by The Daily Star implicated former Prime Minister Khaleda Zia's son Tarique Rahman and close aides from Hawa Bhaban in the 2004 Dhaka grenade attack.
 Tarique Rahman was later sentenced to life imprisonment for his role in the attack.
-In 2015, the government of Prime Minister Sheikh Hasina suspended all tender notices and government adverts in The Daily Star as a pressure tactic because government ads generate a significant share of revenue for the newspaper; this suspension was later lifted.
+In 2015, the government of Prime Minister Sheikh Hasina suspended all tender notices and government adverts in The Daily Star as a pressure tactic because government advertisements generate a significant share of revenue for the newspaper; this suspension was later lifted.
 In 2021, a commentary by Mahfuz Anam criticized army chief General Aziz Ahmed for controversial remarks in which Aziz suggested that criticizing the army chief was tantamount to criticizing Prime Minister Sheikh Hasina.
+On 22 April 2022, Anam wrote a commentary titled "Can we really have a free and fair election?" in which he lamented Bangladesh's democratic backsliding.
+Throughout 2022 and 2023, Anam wrote a series of articles on the importance of free and fair elections, press freedom, the Digital Security Act (which was repealed), the role of the bureaucracy, political history, political parties and the Bangladesh Election Commission.

 Staff

-After the death of Ali, Anam took over as editor and publisher of the newspaper.
-Anam has been credited for steering the paper's editorial independence.
-Financial affairs are overseen by a six member board of directors, including the current chairperson Rokeya Afzal Rahman.
-Aasha Mehreen Amin serves as head of the Op-Ed section, which was previously headed by Zafar Sobhan.
-Amin, who previously ran the paper's Star magazine supplement, was promoted to Senior Deputy Editor.
-Amin has increasingly taken charge of the paper's editorial views and content which have become highly critical of the Awami League government and sympathetic to the BNP.